M-MSilva/Manager-Machine-Ingenuity/README.md

 ## Remarks about the program

-The program works fine, if the employer and engineer information is entered first, possible errors should otherwise occur due to dependencies that can be observed in the code.
+The program works fine, if the employer and engineer information is not entered first possible errors should occur due to dependencies that can be observed in the code.

 ## Instructions for compiling and executing the code